-The township is located approximately 30 minutes south-west of Caloundra along Steve Irwin Way (Highway) and with its verdant rainforests, adjacent coastline and many adventurous activity options, the Glass House Mountains township is a one-of-a-kind destination in Australia.
+The township is located approximately 30 minutes south-west of Caloundra along Steve Irwin Way (Highway).
+With its verdant rainforests, adjacent coastline and many adventurous activity options, the Glass House Mountains township is a one-of-a-kind destination in Australia.

-The national park boasts many extinct volcanoes, with these formations, said to be about 25 to 27 million years old.
+The national park boasts many extinct volcanoes, with these formations said to be about 25 to 27 million years old.
 The highest peak of the ranges is Mount Beerwah, which sits at 555m (1,821ft) above sea level.
 The second highest peak is Mount Coonowrin, followed by Mount Tibrogargan.
-With such peaks, the Glasshouse Mountains National Park offers a number of breathtaking lookouts and walking trails.
+With such peaks, the Glass House Mountains National Park offers some breathtaking lookouts and walking trails.

-For those wanting to take a walk through the national park, there are a number of well-formed, graded tracks available.
-But visitors should check to make sure the walk suits there fitness level, as there are many easy walks, but also a number of difficult and extreme hikes.
-Please note that horses and mountain bikes are not permitted on walking tracks in Glass House Mountains National Park.
+For those wanting to take a walk through the national park, many well-formed, graded tracks are available.
+But visitors should check to make sure the walk suits their fitness level, as there are many easy walks and several challenging and extreme hikes.
+Please note that horses and mountain bikes are not permitted on Glass House Mountains National Park walking tracks.

 Travellers looking for some of the histories of this town should visit the Australian Teamsters Hall of Fame and Spirit of Cobb and Co., a complex built near Old Gympie Road in honour of the people and traditions associated with horse-drawn transportation during the 19th century.
 Another structure of historical significance is the Bank Foot house, which is the oldest building in the area.
 Since its establishment in 1868, Bank Foot has been used as a roadside accommodation, post office and trading and changing station.

 There are a variety of accommodation options in the Glass House Mountains, including retreats and eco-lodges.
 Click on the link below to find the best accommodation deals.